 | Cushioning | DNA Tuned — identical | DNA Tuned — identical |

-If you’re unsure whether you overpronate, visit a running store for a gait analysis.
-Or check if your current shoes wear unevenly on the inner edge — that’s a sign of overpronation.
-See my complete overpronation guide for more.
+If you’re unsure whether you overpronate, visit a running store for a free gait analysis.
+Or flip your old running shoes over — heavy wear on the inner heel edge signals overpronation.
+See my shoe selection guide for more.

-The Glycerin GTS 22 is built for overpronators who want luxury-level cushioning without the rigid feel of traditional stability shoes.
-Here’s my recommendation based on 100+ miles:
+The Glycerin GTS 23 is built for overpronators wanting luxury cushioning without the rigid feel of traditional stability shoes.
+After 150+ miles, here’s my recommendation for each runner type:

 | Runner Type | Recommendation | Why |